revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> In if statement, first condition is false as 16 greater then 16 is false and 2nd condition is true as 6 less then 10 is true. and operator is used between first and second condition therefore the resultant of true and false is false.
+> In if statement, first condition is false as 2 greater then 16 is false and the second condition is true as 6 less then 10 is true.
+Operator is used between first and second condition therefore the resultant of true and false is false.
 Hence the print statement inside if block will not executes.

 </details>
 </details>

 ---
-45. What is the output of below print statement?
+45. What is the output of the following print statement?
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
 ```python3
 print(-22//4)